The never-ending quest for better sleep

 Clare Kumar who wrote, “give me the floor over a soft bed.”Many of the women we chatted with pointed to the pillow top as the feature they love most about their mattresses – except for

-Franki Durbin wasn’t shy in her praise of her mattress but she added this interesting tidbit: “I never hear the inner workings of the mattress.”
+Franki Durbin wasn’t shy in the praise of her mattress but she added this interesting tidbit: “I never hear the inner workings of the mattress.”
 Seems a quiet mattress is important…

 Meredith Heron.
 “I will say that when I’ve been away on vacation, I am usually very grateful to be back home sleeping in it so I must have gotten used to it.”“My husband bought our mattress without me,” wrote